Welcome to the Death Valley Driver Video Review

 Hey!
 Takeuchi's first good match is against

-her future rival- Meiko Satomura and the push to the top for young Takeuchi
+rival- Meiko Satomura and the push to the top for Takeuchi is

-is going faster than one would suspect since the number one youngster in
+going faster than one would suspect since the number one youngster in the

-that Sonoko Kato must have donated to her.
-Saika is all kicky and
+that Sonoko Kato must have given her.
+Saika is all kicky and shooty

-shooty and Meiko is all submissions and armbars as Saika tries to work
+and Meiko is all submissions and armbars as Saika tries to work for her

-for her finisher- the Tiger Suplex Hold.
-Meiko somersault kicks her in
+finisher- the Tiger Suplex Hold.
+Meiko somersault kicks her in the face

-the face but Saika successfully fights out of the Death Valley Driver.
+but Saika successfully fights out of the Death Valley Driver.
+Meiko

-Meiko goes all Tully on her ass, raking her eyes across the toprope, but
+goes all Tully on her ass, raking her eyes across the toprope, but Saika

-Saika fights off of the top corner turnbuckle and hits a Tiger for
+fights off of the top corner turnbuckle and hits a Tiger for two.

-two.
-After Meiko reverses out of her attempt at a key lock, Meiko sinks
+After Meiko reverses out of her attempt at a key lock, Meiko sinks in the

-in the Cross-Armbreaker and it's all over.
-Takeuchi is gonna be a
+Cross-Armbreaker and it's all over.
+Takeuchi is gonna be a good one.

 Hirota vs. Sonoko Kato: